 - Determine if the benefits of that relationship outweigh the emotional toll.

-- Spend some time deciding if the people truly have the conscious awareness to take a look at themselves and their contributions to the difficulty in the relationship.
+- Spend some time deciding if the person truly has the conscious awareness to take a look at himself/herself and their contributions to the difficulty in the relationship.

-- Ask yourself if they have the conscious ability to truly hear you from a healthy “place” or if their Not Good Enough Stuff prevents that.
+- Ask yourself if he/she have the conscious ability to truly hear you from a healthy “place” or if their Not Good Enough Stuff prevents that.

 - If the benefits from step 1 are small and answers to steps 2 and 3 are a no, walk away without an explanation.